 Written By: Shreya Patil

-Published: February 9, 2026
+Published: March 20, 2026

 Every IPL season brings massive excitement across India.
 Millions of fans watch matches, support their favorite teams, and discuss player performances.
 Many people also want to place bets on match outcomes.
 Online platforms and apps make betting look simple and convenient.
 However, just because something is easy to access doesn’t make it legal.

-What the Law Says about IPL Betting
+What the Law Says About IPL Betting

 The Public Gambling Act of 1867 serves as India’s primary gambling legislation.
 This law prohibits gambling in public places.
 Since the law dates back to the 1800s, it never mentioned online betting or sports wagering.
 The internet didn’t exist at the time.
 This gap created years of confusion about whether online IPL betting was legal.